turimang/turingpatterns/README.md

 ## Our Aim

-We are aiming to create a PDE solver used to generate Turing equation.
+We attempted to create a PDE solver for the Turing equation.
 In particular we focused on:

 * Testing a numerical solution of the Fisher reaction diffusion equation using the Finite Differences (FD) method and comparing it to the analytical solution using the Neumann boundary condition.
 * Ploting the error between the numerical and analytical solution.